miyazakimaiko/ATM-Training-App/README.md

 ### Log out
 - The system shall reset total amount of withdrawal that has made in a session.
 - The system shall reset total amount of lodgement that has made in a session.
+- The system shall store the updated user’s data into a list of users.